AdobeDocs/commerce-webapi/src/pages/rest/modules/bundle/index.md

 The `Bundle` module provides functionality for creating and maintaining bundle product types.

-## Retrieve store specific bundle product details
+## Retrieve store-specific bundle product details

 We can retrieve store specific bundle product details for multi-store configuration